Dancing At Your Wedding

-That’s why prospective brides and grooms who want to give a polished and graceful performance on their big day are increasingly opting to take dance lessons to help prepare for what may be the performance of their lifetimes.
+Knowing their first dance will be well documented, couples may want to give a polished and graceful performance.
+Dance lessons can help prepare for what may be the performance of their lifetimes.

-Start four to six months before the wedding to allow more time for practice, especially if you are a newcomer to dancing.
+- Start early.
+Dance lessons should start four to six months before the wedding, especially if you are a newcomer to dancing.

 - Haven’t picked your song yet?
 No worries.
 Your dance instructor can help you find the perfect song.

 - Be committed.
 Plan to have a lesson at least once a week.